axiomhq/do11y/README.md

 | `referrerCategory` | `ai`, `search-engine`, `social`, `community`, `code-host`, `direct`, `internal`, `other`, `unknown` | High-level traffic source category. |
 | `aiPlatform` | `ChatGPT`, `Perplexity`, `Claude`, `Gemini`, `Copilot`, `DeepSeek`, `Meta AI`, `Grok`, `Mistral`, `You.com`, `Phind`, or `null` | Specific AI platform when `referrerCategory` is `ai`. |

 This detection is referrer-based: it checks whether the `document.referrer` hostname matches a known AI platform.
-No fingerprinting, user-agent parsing, or additional data collection is involved.
+Do11y uses no fingerprinting, user-agent parsing, or additional data collection.

-**Limitation:** Most AI platforms (especially ChatGPT mobile and API-sourced visits) do not pass referrer headers.
+**Limitation:** Most AI platforms (especially ChatGPT mobile and API-sourced visits) don't pass referrer headers.
 These visits appear as `direct` traffic.
 Referrer-based detection typically captures 20-40% of AI traffic.
 Detecting the remaining "dark AI" traffic would require fingerprinting techniques that conflict with Do11y's privacy-first design.

 See [QUERIES.md](QUERIES.md) for APL queries to analyze AI traffic, including per-platform breakdowns, trends, and engagement comparisons.